 Q. Are there any additional requirements for international students?

-A. In addition to the GPA and GRE requirements, international students must have a minimum TOEFL score of 105 on the Internet-based test, 260 on the computer test, or 620 on the written test.
+A. In addition to the GPA and GRE requirements, international students must have a minimum TOEFL score of 100 on the Internet-based test, 260 on the computer test, or 620 on the written test.
 Starting with Spring 2020 applications, Georgia Tech will be accepting the IELTS test.
 The Institute minimum requirements for IELTS are: Reading: 6.5, Listening: 6.5, Speaking: 6.5, Writing: 5.5, Overall: 7

 - Institute Code: 5248

 - Minimum total TOEFL score: 100 (with a minimum of 19 in each category, and a minimum of 26 in the speaking category)